franciskershaw/festiviews/testing.md

 ### ***2. As the developer, I want the site to function exactly as intended so that only positive emotional responses are produced when interacting with the site.***

-* As always I am well aware the the meaning of positive emotional responses can be subective, however I am confident that through the extensive testing already highlighted that the primary functions needed for this site to be of any use to those who might need it work exactly as I had intended.
+* As always I am well aware the the meaning of positive emotional responses can be subjective, however I am confident that through the extensive testing already highlighted that the primary functions needed for this site to be of any use to those who might need it work exactly as I had intended.

 ### ***3. As the administrator, I would like to be able to add, edit, and delete festival hubs that users can interact with by browsing or adding reviews to.***